absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 ## Render the index view

 The view system is already attached to the controller instance.
-You can use the `view` method to display an rendered template.
+You can use the `view` method to display a rendered template.

-> The same way the controller names are dotted-separated paths to the file from the controllers folder, the views uses the same approach.
+> The same way the controller names are dotted-separated paths to the file from the controllers' folder, the views use the same approach.
 >
 > Starting from the `resources/views` folder, the view `pages.home` should be located at `resources/views/pages/home.html`.